Chrismettal/PiPLC/README.md

 3D printable parts are currently being designed.

 The case is intended to be printed in a isolating and/or flame retardant filament like PC or PETG VO.

 ---

+### Testing

+The following commands can be used to test your hardware configuration without installing PLC code or a full Home Assistant install.
+These are to be executed on a regular Pi OS install with WiringPi and raspi-gpio installed.

+- Enable pull ups on all input pins

+`raspi-gpio set 17,27,22,10,9,11,13,26 pu`

+- Set all output relay pins to be outputs

+`raspi-gpio set 24,25,8,7,12,16,20,21 op`

+- Read state of all input pins

+`raspi-gpio get 17,27,22,10,9,11,13,26`

+- Set individual relays HIGH/LOW (See [GPIO mapping](#gpio-mapping))

+`raspi-gpio set 24 dh` / `raspi-gpio set 24 dl`

+- Read all pin states with WiringPi

+`gpio readall`

+- Detect connected I²C devices (Should show found addresses in the grid if properly connected)

+`i2cdetect -y 1`

+---